 Seven Style Essences

-Style analysis is interesting because in practice, it works extremely well, but in theory, it shouldn’t work at all.
+Style analysis is fascinating because in practice, it works extremely well, but in theory, it shouldn’t work at all.

 How many style essences do most people have?